The Billion-Dollar Romance Fiction Industry Has A Diversity Problem

 "It is impossible to deny that this is a serious issue and that it needs to be addressed," said the organization in a statement.
 "Educating everyone about these statistics is the first step in trying to fix this problem.
 We know there are no perfect solutions but ignoring the issue is that not acceptable."
 There's certainly no lack of black readership: A Pew Research survey from 2014 found that the person most likely to read a book of any genre is a college-educated black woman.

-Alisha Rai, the author of the three-part Forbidden Hearts series and nearly a dozen other romance novels, has been reading and writing the genre since she was a teenager.
-She spoke to NPR's Lulu Garcia-Navarro about her own experience with readers, publishers and writing about race.
+Alisha Rai, the south Asian author of the three-part Forbidden Hearts series and nearly a dozen other romance novels, has been reading and writing the genre since she was a teenager.
+She tells NPR's Lulu Garcia-Navarro about her own experience with readers, publishers and writing about race.

 This interview has been edited for length and clarity.